jaredlevengood/MATLAB-Maze-Solver/README.md

 * `Autonomous_Maze_Solver.m`: The main navigation and optimization script.
 * `generate_maze.m`: The function to generate random maze structures.
 * `.gitignore`: Ignores autosave and large video files.
-* `LeftHandSolution.avi`: The exported video of the optimized solution (generated after running).
+* `LeftHandSolution.mp4`: The exported video of the optimized solution (generated after running).

 --------------------------------------------